-build resilience and reduce stress & anxiety with mindfulness in a live online course
+build resilience and reduce stress & anxiety with mindfulness in a live interactive online course

 UCLA Mindful Awareness Practices for Daily Living (MAPs 1)